Rachana-Kaparthi/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 ```
 ![drc_tests folder contents](https://github.com/Rachana-Kaparthi/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/blob/main/images/drc_test_contents_.png)

-The ```.magicrc``` loads the tech file required by the user.
+The ```.magicrc``` loads locally the tech file required by the user.
 Since this file sets up the tech file, sky130.tech need not be mentioned in the command used to invoke Magic.
-Hecen Magic can be invoked more conveniently now:
+Hence Magic can be invoked more conveniently:
 ```
 magic -d XR
 ```